-At the meeting of the Planning Committee held on 22 January 2020, it was resolved that, subject to the inclusion of an additional footnote to provide further explanation of the different methods that may be followed in the determination of planning appeals, the Planning Committee recommend to Audit & Standards Committee and Full Council that the Planning Appeal Protocol be incorporated into the Council's constitution and that the adopted procedures be used in presenting the council's case to appeals with respect to those decisions made contrary to the recommendation of planning officers.
+At the meeting of the Planning Committee held on 22 January 2020, it was resolved that, subject to the inclusion of an additional footnote to provide further explanation of the different methods that may be followed in the determination of planning appeals, the Committee recommended to the Audit & Standards Committee and Full Council that the Planning Appeals Protocol be incorporated into the Council's Constitution and that the adopted procedures be used in presenting the Council's case to appeals with respect to those decisions made contrary to the recommendation of planning officers.

-In line with that resolution, Audit and Standards Committee are requested to consider the proposed appeals protocol and make recommendations to Full Council for its addition to the Council's constitution.
+In line with that resolution, the Audit and Standards Committee at its meeting on 21 May 2020, considered the matter and recommended to Full Council that the Planning Appeals Protocol be incorporated into the Council's Constitution.